 Para dichlorobenzene is a chlorine substituted organic compound with the chemical formula C6H4Cl2.

-Para dichlorobenzene is an aromatic compound forms a number of azeotropic mixtures.
-Para dichlorobenzene is usually called 1,4-dichloro benzene and also called as para crystals and paracide.
-Most of the 1,4-dichlorobenzene is released to the general environment is present as a vapour.
+Para dichlorobenzene is an aromatic compound that forms a number of azeotropic mixtures.
+Para dichlorobenzene is usually called 1,4-dichloro benzene and is also called para crystals and paracide.
+Most of the 1,4-dichlorobenzene released into the general environment is present as a vapour.
 It does not occur naturally.